metecapar/aws-lambda/README.md

      "message": "Error description"
    }

+## Export Libraries

+Create a new folder on your shell to hold the Python libraries you want to use in your Lambda function. mkdir my-lambda-layer cd my-lambda-layer

+Next, install the Python libraries you need using pip3.8.
+The -t option specifies the target directory where the libraries will be installed. pip3.8 install <python libraries> -t .

+Zip the Folder
+   Once the libraries are installed, zip the contents of the folder. zip -r my-lambda-layer.zip .

 ## Implementation

 The project is implemented in both JavaScript (Node.js) and Python.
 The main logic is the same for both implementations: